operaton/operaton-screenshot-automation/docs/replace-screenshots.md

 ## Overview

 This script copies captured screenshots from the `output/screenshots/` directory to the documentation repository, replacing existing images with newly captured ones.
-It matches files by basename and supports both `docs/` and `static/img/` locations.
+It only replaces screenshots that are defined in `config/screenshots.json`, making it safe to have multiple captures in the output directory.

 ## Usage